Wamuza1/BikeSharing/README.md

  - **The number of bike trips for all riders and genders for each hour per weekday**

-- On weekdays citibike riders traffic peak commuting times are 5PM to 7PM,
+1. On weekdays citibike riders traffic peak commuting times are 5PM to 7PM,
-- Thursday is the most busy day, and morning time starts from 6AM to 9AM and the evening time starts from 4PM to &pm.
+2. Thursday is the most busy day, and morning time starts from 6AM to 9AM and the evening time starts from 4PM to &pm.
-- aturday and sunday are also busy.
+3. Saturday and sunday are also busy.

  <img width="960" alt="Screen Shot 2022-07-17 at 11 58 42 PM" src="https://user-images.githubusercontent.com/92646311/179443328-a977688e-369c-43e3-9afc-210da5f10cb0.png">

 - **The number of bike trips for each type of user and gender weekday per hour.**

-Male subscribers are more than women and unknown.
+Male riders are more than women and unknown.
 Moreover Thursday is the most busy day of the week.

 <img width="962" alt="image" src="https://user-images.githubusercontent.com/92646311/179443364-1d1a982b-21b4-4617-8a9d-c739907d7b61.png">

+Male subscribers are more than women subscribers and unknown subscribers, and ride the citibike most.
 <img width="959" alt="Screen Shot 2022-07-17 at 11 59 54 PM" src="https://user-images.githubusercontent.com/92646311/179443418-2890e1be-650f-4bd7-8179-2d1fdfe21fee.png">